-Laura Puckett-Boler is a consultant with Spelman Johnson, an executive search firm recognized for its work in identifying and recruiting outstanding leaders in education, advocacy associations, and social impact organizations.
+Laura Puckett-Boler is a senior consultant with Spelman Johnson, an executive search firm recognized for its work in identifying and recruiting outstanding leaders in education, advocacy associations, and social impact organizations.
 Based in Spartanburg, South Carolina, Laura leads searches across a range of institutional types and administrative functions, with particular depth of practice in student affairs, auxiliary services, human resources, and finance and administration.

 Prior to joining Spelman Johnson in February 2019, Laura served as vice chancellor for student affairs and dean of students at the University of South Carolina Upstate.
 She held progressively responsible roles during her 28 years with USC Upstate, including director of student activities, director of student life, dean of students, and assistant vice chancellor for student affairs.
 Laura began her higher education career as student activities program coordinator at Texas Christian University, followed by an assignment as assistant director of university activities at Fairfield University in Connecticut.